vtempest/grab-api.js/docs/docs/lib/globals.md

 `Promise`&lt;`any`&gt;

-The response from the server API
+The response object with resulting data or .error if error.

 ### Author